 I've been home brewing for quite a while now.
 I guess, once you’re beaten by the brewing bug there is no stopping; at least that is my experience.

-I also tried to convey my herbalist side of me into all these brewing experiences.
-Most of the time I infuse flowers, spices and herbs witnessing how the essences of all these elements influence the finish, (mouthful or dryness) and also the bouquet as well as the complexity of the mead.
+I also try to convey my herbalist side into all these brewing experiences by infusing fresh or dried flowers, spices and herbs in already fermented mead witnessing how the essences of all these elements influence the finish, (mouthful or dryness) and also the bouquet as well as the complexity of the mead.

-Comparatively, it’s somewhat similar fermentation and aging process in both mead and wine making with a bit more detail in wine making.
+Comparatively, the fermentation and aging process is somewhat similar in both mead and wine making with a bit more detail in wine making.